theKashey/kashe/README.md

 - __Is it server-side _safe_?__ Oh no!
 Cross request memoization could be a killer!
 What if memoized value not got rejected??
 - __Is it test friendly?__ Nope, tests should always work the same, while memoization will make it... less predictable.

 So - it's time to fix all the problems above.
+Wanna know more - [read the article](https://dev.to/thekashey/memoization-forget-me-bomb-34kh)

+> In short - to better REMEMBER something, you have to better FORGET it

 # API
 - kashe - memoization